 Typically, the button’s background color changes, though sometimes the border may change instead, depending on the button’s visual design:

-By clicking on the tab button on desktop apps, the user can navigate through the interface; this is a common method for users who work a lot with the keyboard because it helps them to work faster.
+key to navigate through the interface.
+This is a common method for users who work a lot with the keyboard because it helps them to work faster, as well as those who require keyboard navigation for accessibility reasons.

 When a button is disabled, the user cannot interact with it.
 If they try to click on the button, nothing will happen.